 Prior to joining the GMRG, Katherine was involved in the AEMC’s Eastern Australian Wholesale Gas Market and Pipelines Framework Review, the ACCC’s East Coast Gas Inquiry and the AEMC’s Gas Market Scoping Study.

-Zoe van der Lee – Legal and Policy Advisor
+Zoe van der Lee – Legal & Policy Advisor

 Zoe holds a Master of Climate Change, a Bachelor of Laws (with honours) and a Bachelor of Environmental Policy and Management.
 Having worked for the Commonwealth Department of the Environment and Energy, Zoe has over five years’ experience in energy policy, including in relation to gas, energy market governance and carbon policy.

-Prior to joining the GMRG, Zoe supported Dr Vertigan during the Examination of the current test for the regulation of gas pipelines and was involved in developing the COAG Energy Council’s Gas Market Reform Package, responding to the AEMC’s Eastern Australian Wholesale Gas Market and Pipelines Framework Review and the ACCC’s East Coast Gas Inquiry.
+Prior to joining the GMRG, Zoe supported Dr Vertigan during the Examination of the current test for the regulation of gas pipelines and was involved in developing the COAG Energy Council’s Gas Market Reform Package.
 Previously, Zoe was also involved in the development and implementation of the COAG Energy Council’s Gas Transmission Pipeline Capacity Trading Regulation Impact Statement.

 In 2017 the GMRG established an Advisory Panel of senior industry executives to provide strategic insights on the design and development of the information disclosure and arbitration framework, the capacity trading reform package and the terms of terms of reference for the biennial review into the growth in liquidity in the gas and pipeline capacity trading markets.
 The members of the Advisory Panel are:

 - Nevenka Codevelle, Company Secretary & General Counsel, APA Group